George Athor's rebellion: Post-2011 South Sudanese independence referendum

 Just before the South Sudanese independence referendum, however, the government was able to reach an agreement with Athor.
 On 5 January 2011, a ceasefire was signed by representatives of both sides in Juba, overseen by South Sudanese Vice-president Riek Machar.
 Even though the agreement included a timetable for the reintegration of Athor's force into the SPLA, it did not solve all issues.
 One key point of contention was the rank which would be granted to Athor upon his return to the SPLA.
 Members of the military were dissatisfied with the ceasefire's terms and blocked Athor when he attempted to travel to Juba, and though the ceasefire held during the independence referendum from 9 to 15 January, fighting resumed afterward.

 Heavy clashes between the SSDM/A and the SPLA took place in Fangak County on 9–10 February.
 Both sides blamed each other for the clashes.
-Athor claimed that the government army had attacked his contingents Dor, Koliet, and Kolnyang in Fangak, places where his rebels has assembled to wait for their integration into the military.
+Athor claimed that the government army had attacked his contingents at Dor, Koliet, and Kolnyang in Fangak, places where his rebels has assembled to wait for their integration into the military.
 According to Athor, his forces had "pursued" the SPLA attackers after repelling the initial attack, resulting in a battle at the county headquarters of New Fangak.
 In contrast, the SPLA claimed that the insurgents had struck first by assaulting Dor and Fangak, killing policemen, prison guards, wildlife wardens, and civilians as well as temporarily capturing New Fangak.
 According to this version of events, the SPLA had counter-attacked to retake the seized areas.
 Local officials reported that the fighting led to at least 200 deaths and 400 people being wounded.